CalabreseLab/hmseekr/README.md

 6. qTlist (-ql): specify probability of query to query transition. if stepmode is False, the input should be a string of numbers separated by commas: '0.9,0.99,0.999' with no limit on the length of the list. all the numbers in the list that are  greater than 0 and less than 1 are used as qT values in the iteration. if stepmode is True, the input should be a string of exactly three numbers separated by commas: '0.1,0.9,0.05' as min, max, step. the min, max, step values are used to generate a list of qT values, with min and max included. all the numbers that are greater than 0 and less than 1 are used as qT values in the iteration.
 7. nTlist (-nl): specify probability of null to null transition. the setting is the same as in qTlist.
 8. stepmode (-step): True or False, defines whether to use the qTlist and nTlist as min, max, step or as a list of values for qT and nT.
 Default is True: use qTlist and nTlist as min, max, step.
-9. func (-fc): the function to use for finding hits, default='findhits_condE', other options include 'findhits'
+9. func (-fc): the function to use for finding hits, default='findhits_condE', the other option is 'findhits_basic'
 10. lenmin (-li): keep hits sequences that have length > lenmin for calculating stats in the output, default=100.
 11. lenmax (-la): keep hits sequences that have length < lenmax for calculating stats in the output, default=1000.
 12. outputname (-name): File name for output dataframe, default='gridsearch_results'